Teacher PD to restart from January 28, 2021

 Facilitator: Phil Dye

 Electroencephalograph (EEG) use

 The EEG is a completely safe tool used to look inside a person’s brain.
 It is non-invasive and only reads signals emitted from the brain.
 It’s an incredibly useful tool for understanding the best brain state for learning.
-Teachers will get to use an EEG to look at their brain and receive instruction on fitting and ethical use.

 It’s also for teachers interested in using the EEG to assist students with anxiety or stress induced ADHD.

 The half-day school-based course will contribute 3 hours of Registered PD addressing 3.2.2, 3.4.2 and 6.2.2 from the Australian Professional Standards for Teachers maintaining Proficient Teacher Accreditation.

 Teachers will receive their PD hours as ‘formal, ‘self-selected’ or ‘elective’ PD.
 A link to information, research and teacher tips is provided to all participants after the session.

 2. A full day course with workshops contributing 5 hours of teacher PD at your school with up to 80 teachers.